Anthony Musgrave: Queensland

 Musgrave's last appointment was back in Australia, as governor of the colony of Queensland, where he arrived on 7 November 1883 in the Ranelagh.
 Like South Australia, Queensland enjoyed full responsible government, and Musgrave was more of a spectator of the political scene.
 He travelled with premier Samuel Griffith to visit the northern parts of the colony including Cooktown, Port Douglas, Cairns, Townsville, Charters Towers, Mourilyan Harbour, Cardwell, and Bowen.
 During this period, he was faced with responding to the action of the colony's premier, Sir Thomas McIlwraith, in "annexing" New Guinea as part of Queensland – an action repudiated by the colonial office.

 Burial site of Sir Anthony Musgrave at Toowong Cemetery.

 Governor Anthony Musgrave was at the point of retiring from the colonial service when he died at his desk in Brisbane on 9 October 1888 from strangulation of the bowel.
 His funeral was held on 10 October 1888 at St John's Pro-Cathedral, after which he was interred in Brisbane's Toowong General Cemetery on the principal slope near to the grave of Governor Blackall, the location being personally selected by premier Thomas McIlwraith.

 In May 1939, his grave was reported as unkempt and overgrown with weeds.

 Family

 He married in 1854 to Christiana Elizabeth, daughter of the Hon.
 Sir William Byam of Antigua (she died in 1859).
-Priot to his tenure in British Columbia, Musgrave married his second wife, Jeanie Lucinda Field (daughter of David Dudley Field) in San Francisco.
+Prior to his tenure in British Columbia, Musgrave married his second wife, Jeanie Lucinda Field (daughter of David Dudley Field) in San Francisco.
 Their daughter, Joyce, died in South Australia during 1874.
-According to article in "Air Clues" May 1995, he also had three sons: Arthur David Musgrave b.1874 d.1931 (Served in the Army, ending the war as CRA 52nd Division, retiring as a Brigadier General), Herbert Musgrave DSO RFC and RE, b.11 May 1876 in Adelaide, S.Australia, d.2 June 1918 in German territory and Dudley Field Musgrave b.1873 d.1895 of Typhoid Fever in Bombay (Served in the Royal Navy reaching Lieutenant).
+According to article in "Air Clues" in May 1995, he also had three sons: Arthur David Musgrave (born 1874, died 1931; served in the Army, ending the war as CRA 52nd Division, retiring as a Brigadier General); Herbert Musgrave DSO RFC and RE (born11 May 1876 in Adelaide, South Australia, died 2 June 1918 in German territory); and Dudley Field Musgrave (born 1873, died 1895 of typhoid fever in Bombay; served in the Royal Navy, reaching Lieutenant).

-According to www.biographi.ca Sir.Anthony was 3rd of 11 children.
+According to www.biographi.ca Sir Anthony was the 3rd of 11 children.